ALL Metrics

 Introduction

 Chronic Low back pain (CLBP) is identified as one of the leading contributors to global disease burden.1 It is a commonly prevalent musculoskeletal condition among non-communicable diseases in all countries, ranging from developing to developed countries, and in all age groups from children to the elderly population; affecting almost everyone during their lifespan.2 About 55–80% of people suffer from low back pain (LBP) in their lifetime, and the worldwide yearly cost of managing chronic LBP is estimated to be a trillion dollars.3 The incidence of LBP is linked to several biopsychosocial aspects, including mechanical, traumatic, pathological and degenerative causes; bone health is known to be associated with both degenerative and mechanical types of LBP.4 Approximately 50% of patients seeking treatment for LBP of over 3 months’ duration are found to be additionally suffering from vitamin D and other nutritional deficiencies.5 One study suggests a mean decrease of vitamin D levels may increase overall body pain.6 A systematic review reported that vitamin D has the potential to decrease pain and inflammation by modifying sensory neuron excitability and anti-inflammatory and pro-inflammatory cytokines.
-Alongside pain remission, vitamin D levels are linked to increases in muscle strength, that contribute to improving function in patients with LBP.7 A strong relationship between LBP and decreased vitamin D level are noted in elderly women, but it is still debated whether low vitamin D can predict severe LBP in the general population.8 The urban population monograph is moving towards a more sedentary lifestyle and extended sitting hours with almost 12 hours spent in sedentary office jobs in Bangladesh, and this is combined with less exposure to sunshine for city dwellers.
-This has led to increased number of LBP cases with insufficient serum vitamin D levels in Bangladesh; those with a sedentary lifestyle and obesity form the majority of suffers.9
+Alongside pain remission, vitamin D levels are linked to increases in muscle strength, which contribute to improving function in patients with LBP.7 A strong relationship between LBP and decreased vitamin D levels is noted in elderly women.
+However, it is still debated whether low vitamin D can predict severe LBP in the general population.8 The urban population monograph is moving towards a more sedentary lifestyle and extended sitting hours with almost 12 hours spent in sedentary office jobs in Bangladesh, and this is combined with less exposure to sunshine for city dwellers.
+This has led to an increased number of LBP cases with insufficient serum vitamin D levels in Bangladesh; those with a sedentary lifestyle and obesity form the majority of sufferers.9

-A quasi-experimental study shows that therapeutic exercise and vitamin D supplement can be a promising treatment to battle these LBP cases,10 however the study didn’t elaborate a specific protocol.
-Other studies suggest that aerobic exercise (low, moderate, high), stretching, balance, motor control exercises, core stability, coordination, muscular strength exercises, and flexibility programs are types of exercises that have significant outcome on LBP.
-But because of the intricacy of LBP, it is uncertain which of these types of exercises has the best outcome for rehabilitation; this calls for more in depth studies.10,11 Research also recommend the necessity of active rehabilitation, including therapeutic exercise (TE), which is emphasized in evidence-based guidelines for the therapy of chronic low back pain (CLBP), but there is no universal agreement on the most efficient type of exercises.12
+A quasi-experimental study shows that therapeutic exercise and vitamin D supplements can be a promising treatment to battle these LBP cases10; however the study didn’t elaborate a specific protocol.
+Other studies suggest that aerobic exercise (low, moderate, high), stretching, balance, motor control exercises, core stability, coordination, muscular strength exercises, and flexibility programs are types of exercises that have a significant outcome on LBP.
+But because of the intricacy of LBP, it is uncertain which of these types of exercises has the best outcome for rehabilitation; this calls for more in depth studies.10,11 Research also recommend the necessity of active rehabilitation, including therapeutic exercise (TE), which is emphasized in evidence-based guidelines for the therapy of CLBP, but there is no universal agreement on the most efficient type of exercises.12

 Vitamin D supplementation can be provided by different approaches including natural approaches, lifestyle education and oral vitamin D supplementation.
 However, it has been demonstrated that engaging in any type of regular physical exercise increases circulating vitamin D and upregulates the vitamin receptor expression in muscles.13 An educational booklet is an effective intervention approach for health-care professionals to deliver regular education concerning the causes, mechanisms, natural history, and prognosis of LBP, and promote the benefits of physical activity and exercise.14 In previous studies, booklets on lifestyle, exercise and sun exposure14,15 or exercise and vitamin D3 supplementation16 have found to be effective for CLBP.
-Therapeutic exercise and vitamin D supplements have been found to be effective for the Dhaka city dwellers in Bangladesh,10 and creating an educational booklet can be a great solution to raising awareness of CLBP with vitamin D deficiency.9 Educational booklets on exercise, sun exposure and healthy nutrition have proven to be promising in other studies.14,15 From the researcher’s knowledge, no study comparing the use of “vitamin D supplements” or “booklet education on sun exposure, nutrition and lifestyle” along with therapeutic exercise for CLBP cases has been done.
+Therapeutic exercise and vitamin D supplements are effective for the Dhaka city dwellers in Bangladesh,10 and creating an educational booklet can be a great solution to raising awareness of CLBP with vitamin D deficiency.9 Educational booklets on exercise, sun exposure and healthy nutrition have proven to be promising in other studies.14,15 From the researcher’s knowledge, no study comparing the use of “vitamin D supplements” or “booklet education on sun exposure, nutrition and lifestyle” along with therapeutic exercise for CLBP cases has been done.

 The specific objectives are: